-Maurice Mitchell is a Professor in Architecture for The Cass, where he teaches Diploma Unit 6.
+Maurice Mitchell is a Professor in Architecture for the School of Art, Architecture and Design, where he teaches Diploma Unit 6.

 Professor Maurice Mitchell

 Maurice Mitchell is Professor in The Cass at London Metropolitan University, where he teaches Diploma Unit 6 with Francesca Pont.
 He has also taught at the Architectural Association and the Development Planning Unit, University College London.